hirasso/wp-thumbhash/docs/USAGE.md

 ### Clear Existing Thumbhashes

-To clear thumbhashes for all images, run this command:
+To clear thumbhash placeholders for all images, run this command:

 ```shell
 wp thumbhash clear
 ```

-To clear thumbhashes only for select images, pass the image ids:
+To clear thumbhash placeholders only for select images, pass the image ids:

 ```shell
 wp thumbhash clear 50 72 1872